-Birgitta Hosea is a digital artist interested in the area in which animation meets live performance.
-Her work investigates whether animation can be seen as performance and the role of the artist in creating that animation.
+Birgitta Hosea is interested in the area in which animation meets live performance.
+Her work investigates the performativity of animation.
 Is an animator performing by proxy?
 Is animation a performative act?
 Is it possible to be both ‘animator’ and also ‘animated’ at the same time?
-Her practice could be described as post-animation in that she uses digital animation techniques and applies them in a fine art context.
-She combines a range of media – manipulated video, paper sculpture, animation, live video feeds and interactive technology – with the live body.
-She is currently developing video works in which she animates herself into being through the line.
+She describes her practice as post-animation in that she uses digital animation techniques and applies them conceptually to a fine art context without necessarily making animated films.
+Rather, she combines a range of media – manipulated video, paper sculpture, animation, live video feeds and interactive technology – with the live body.

 Carali McCall’s aim is to explore the differences between two overlaid processes: ‘mindless’ repetitive gestures and controlled methods of action.
 She combines concepts of performance, drawing, and sculpture to explore these processes.
 By continuously drawing with graphite on paper, each performance is an exposure of time.
 It is a test of strength and desire, fixation and fatigue.
 Having previously made sculpture and video works by performing in front of the camera, her recent interest is in live performance drawings.
 The enduring process of drawing has been an integral part of developing a new concept between performance and sculpture.